wincus/pelican-blog/content/article.md

 Authors: Wincus
 Summary: My First Article

-Writing articles in vim
+Writing articles in vim,
-publish then with git
+publish then with git,
-it's hard not to do it
+it's hard not to do it!